Guilarte State Forest: Fauna

 The Guilarte Forest is one of the few protected areas in Puerto Rico that are home to numerous endangered or threatened animal species such as the red fruit bat (Stenoderma rufum), only found in Puerto Rico and the U.S. Virgin Islands, Eneida's coquí (Eleutherodactylus eneidae), the mountain coquí (Eleutherodactylus portoricensis), the Puerto Rican boa (Epicrates inornatus), the Puerto Rican vireo or bien-te-veo (Vireo latimeri), and the Puerto Rican sharp-shinned hawk or Sierra hawk (Accipiter striatus venator), a highly endangered subspecies of the sharp-shinned hawk.

 Other animal species found in the forest are the scaly-naped pigeon (Patagioenas squamosa), the Puerto Rican emerald hummingbird (Riccordia maugeaus), the Puerto Rican tody or San Pedrito (Todus mexicanus), the Puerto Rican woodpecker (Melanerpes portoricensis), the Puerto Rican twig anole (Anolis occultus), the olive bush anole (Anolis krugi), the yellow-bearded anole (Anolis gundlachi), the emerald anole (Anolis evermanni), the Puerto Rican giant anole (Anolis cuvieri), and the Puerto Rican galliwasp or four-legged snake (Diploglossus pleii).

+Guilarte State Forest has been a recognized component of the Cordillera Central Important Bird Area, along with other state forests and protected natural areas of the Central Mountain Range of Puerto Rico since 2007.